hud987/bikesafeapp/README.md

   Left to Right: Main page, Bicyclist Page, Driver Page
 </p>

-## Bicyclist Features
+## Used by Bicyclist

-Bicyclists open the app before a ride and press a button to start sending their location to a database.
+Bicyclists open the app before a ride and press a button to start sending their location to the Firebase database.

 <!--<p align="center"><img src="readmeFiles/startSend.gif?raw=true" /></p>-->